 Another consequence of the Russia-Ukraine conflict is diesel fuel; prices surged to yet another record-high6.
 Fuel costs are already reflected in the cost of shipping both on land and sea.
 Ocean freight from Asia is forecasted to increase again in April or May.

 Karat by Lollicup Strategies to Protect Customers

-The goal for Karat by Lollicup is to avoid price increases as much as possible for customers, but the significant rise in raw material costs may result in future price increases for to go packaging.
+The goal for Karat by Lollicup is to avoid price increases as much as possible for customers, but the significant rise in raw material costs may result in future price increases for to-go packaging.
 Nevertheless, as a well-versed large distributor, are working to combat additional increases caused by logistical issues.
-Our capacity at domestic warehouses located in South Carolina and Hawaii enable us to stock larger supplies and we are increasing our in-house fleet by 27% to escalate efficiency of transporting products across the US.
+Our capacity at domestic warehouses located in South Carolina and Hawaii enables us to stock larger supplies and we are increasing our in-house fleet by 27% to escalate the efficiency of transporting products across the US.

 Karat by Lollicup is planning ahead for the busy summer season by bringing in additional inventory of boba supplies and clear plastic cups.
 Customers can have peace of mind knowing they do not have to struggle sourcing food service supplies from multiple vendors because we have added hundreds of new products including, larger sizes of eco-friendly SOS and paper shopping bags, several styles of disposable face masks, safety items like tamper-evident stickers, and even guidance stanchions to maintain order.